 As with Ada Wilson and Annie Millwood, Emma Smith survived her initial attack and even managed to stagger back to her nearby lodging house at 18 George Street.
 Here several of her fellow lodgers became alarmed by her bleeding face, cut ear, and evident distress.

 They persuaded her to go with them to the London Hospital on Whitechapel Road.
-Unfortunately the assault had been extremely viscous, and although Emma was able to tell the doctor who attended her what at happened, Peritonitis soon set in and she died at 9am on 4th April.
+Unfortunately the assault had been extremely vicious, and although Emma was able to tell the doctor who attended her what at happened, Peritonitis soon set in and she died at 9am on 4th April.

 The first the police knew of the murder was on the 6th April when they were informed by the Coroner's Office that an inquest into Emma Smith’s death was to be held the next day.